NYC Commuter Benefits Law

 Does your employer offer pre-tax transit benefits?

-In October 2014, the New York City Council passed Local Law 53 of 2014, otherwise known as the Commuter Benefits Law or the Affordable Transit Act, requiring employers with 20 or more full time employees to offer certain pre-tax mass transit benefits to their employees.
+In October 2014, the New York City Council passed Local Law 53 of 2014, otherwise known as the Commuter Benefits Law, requiring employers with 20 or more full time employees to offer certain pre-tax mass transit benefits to their employees.
 The law is expected to reduce transportation costs for employees, promote a cleaner environment by increasing the use of mass transit, and lower payroll taxes for employers.
 With this new local law, it is estimated that an additional 450,000 employees working in NYC will have the opportunity to save up to $1,200 a year on their transit expenses!

 Does your employer comply?

-Compliance with the new law is easy, but time is running out.
+Compliance with the new law is easy.
 With a full range of solutions, a pre-tax transit benefit administrator can help you and your employer save money and avoid penalties for not complying — easily and quickly.

 Good for you.
 Good for the environment.